Docs / Project Structure

 • admin/ implements the CMS admin UI.

-• rewrite/, cache/, media/, menu/, option/, i18n/, hook/, api/, and installer/ provide shared engine services.
+• cache/, worker/, media/, menu/, option/, i18n/, hook/, mail/, api/, and installer/ provide the remaining shared engine services.

 Themes